-Compared to December 31, 2020, the Company's total assets, lease liabilities and long-term debt increased, as a result of the acquisition of TForce Freight and the new debt of \$500 million issued during the first quarter.
+Compared to December 31, 2020, the Company's total assets, less intangible assets, lease liabilities and long-term debt increased, as a result of the acquisition of TForce Freight and the new debt of \$500 million issued during the first quarter of 2021, and \$130 million issued during the third quarter of 2021.
 The proceeds of the new debt were partially used to repay existing revolver debt and the remaining amount was being held as cash and used to finance the acquisition of TForce Freight.